decentralized-identity/zkp-self-attestations/trust_models/general_trust_model.md

   * The digital signing process is performed correctly, ensuring the signature authentically represents the credential.
   * The issuer follows proper identity verification procedures before credential issuance
   * The issuer maintains accurate records of issued and revoked credentials.
+  * Additional considerations, depending on Verifier requirements:
+    - Established reputation and compliance with relevant regulatory frameworks
+    - Adherence to periodic audits and certification requirements

 - **User/Prover Assumptions:**
   * The client device environment is secure against malware and side-channel attacks that might compromise, tamper with, or leak secret inputs.